sumeetjain/twitter-diversity-report/README.md

 ---

-# More About the Project (the User Story)
+# Project Specs / User Story
 The web application allows a user to search for a Twitter account, and then provides the user with demographic insights of people/accounts that account follows.

-To accomplish this, the program has two main pieces of functionality:

-1. **Self-identifying** -- A way for people to indicate their Twitter username and define their personal demographic information.
-They would self-identify.
-2. **Reporting** -- A way for a person to visit the site and get a report of the demographics of the people they follow on Twitter.
+To accomplish this, the program has two main pieces of functionality: **Self-identifying** -- A way for people to indicate their Twitter username and volunteer and self-define their personal demographic information; **Reporting** -- A way for a person to visit the site and get a report of the demographics of the people they follow on Twitter.

 ## Self-identifying